Improved Bounds for Private and Robust Alignment: Private and Robust Alignment: Square Loss

 \section{Private and Robust Alignment: Square Loss}

 In this section, we turn to study alignment under both privacy protection and adversarial corruption by considering \ctl and \ltc settings.
 The only major difference compared to the last section is a square loss in place of the log loss.

-Thanks to the boundedness of the square loss, we will leverage Lemma~\ref{lem:uc-sq} to give state-of-the-art results.
+A natural question is \emph{why we do not include the private and robust alignment results for log-loss}.
+The key reason is that the log loss is unbounded, while the square loss is bounded, which enables us to control the effect of Huber corruption easily.
+That being said, whether one can establish some guarantees for log loss under Huber corruption is an interesting question, given its wide use in practice.
+This represents a fundamental technical challenge that we identify as an open direction.